 Just think of a situation wherein you are with one of your friends or relatives and all of a sudden their heart gets blocked or stops beating completely.
 In such a situation, there is a high risk of heart attack or cardiac arrest and every single minute counts to save the sufferer’s life.
-But if you know how to perform CPR, you can likely help to keep that person alive until the ambulance gets there.
+But if you know how to perform CPR and having first aid training, you can likely help to keep that person alive until the ambulance gets there.

 Now, you might be wondering what actually CPR is?
 Here, you’ll get to know all about CPR and how important role it can play in saving someone’s life.
 So, take a quick look: